 Collective Bargaining Contract Administration

 The administration of the BOT-UFF Collective Bargaining Agreement is the responsibility of the in-unit faculty and the administrators of the University.
-Questions pertaining to the interpretation of the provisions of the Agreement may be directed to the Office of Faculty Development and Advancement or to the Director of Faculty Relations in Human Resources.
-In-unit faculty members should direct any questions to the UFF.
-The Director of Faculty Relations in Human Resources facilitates the UFF grievance process and the Vice President for Faculty Development and Advancement serves as the liaison between the UFF and the administration of the University.
+Questions pertaining to the interpretation of the provisions of the Agreement may be directed to the Office of Faculty Development and Advancement or to Faculty Relations in Human Resources Faculty Relations in Human Resources administers the entirety of the UFF grievance process.
+The Vice President for Faculty Development and Advancement facilitates the initial stage of the grievance, prior to a Step 1 grievance being filed.

 Departing faculty members should return all University property including (but not limited to): keys, library books & materials, computers, parking decals & gate cards, and any credit and/or purchasing card(s).
 Detailed instructions and contact information are listed on the Termination Checklist under “Employee Responsibilities.”